eduardoagarcia/shef/README.md

 ### Tips for Better Results

+- Use the latest AI models with advanced reasoning capabilities
 - Be specific about what commands should be executed at each step
 - Mention if you need interactive prompts, conditions, or transformations
 - For complex workflows, break down your requirements into clear, logical steps
 - Include any specific error handling or conditional branches you need
 - Request comments in the generated recipe to explain complex sections
+- Ask the AI to analyze and iterate on its recipe solution, considering edge cases and improvements
+- If the first recipe doesn't fully meet your needs, refine your requirements and ask for adjustments

 The AI-generated recipes provide an excellent starting point that you can further customize to fit your exact needs.